 Worksite falls are the leading cause of worker death in the construction industry.

 OSHA statistics reveal that 1 in 5 worker deaths in 2014 occurred in the construction industry.
-The “Fatal Four” causes of death – all preventable – are falls (349 out of 874 total construction deaths in 2014), electrocutions (74), struck by object (73), and caught-in/between (12).
+The “Fatal Four” causes of death – all preventable – fall (349 out of 874 total construction deaths in 2014), electrocutions (74), struck by an object (73), and caught-in/between (12).
 Of the 10 most frequently cited OSHA standards violated in FY 2015, the fall protection in construction standard (29 CFR 1926.501) leads the list.